bmd1905/EasyMLOps/README.md

 ![Schema Validation Job](./docs/images/schema-validation-job-log.jpg)

+We can handle 10k RPS, not that there are approximately 10% of failure events, I purposely make the producer to send invalid events to the `tracking.user_behavior.invalid` topic.
+You can check it of line `127` in `src/producer/produce.py`.

 After starting the job, you can go to `http://localhost:9021/` and you should see the `tracking.user_behavior.validated` and `tracking.user_behavior.invalid` topics.

 ![Kafka Topics](./docs/images/kafka-topic-schema-validation.jpg)